 About the Vocational Nursing Program

-The Vocational Nursing Program is an 11month program that begins each Fall semester.
+The Vocational Nursing Program is a 12 month program that begins each Fall semester.
 This 37 unit certificate program includes required courses in the Fall, Spring, and Summer sessions.

-Upon completion of this curriculum the student will receive a Certificate of Achievement and will be eligible to take the National Council Licensing Examination-Vocational Nurse (NCLEX-VN) and if successful will qualify to receive a license from the Board of Vocational Nurse and Psychiatric Technician Examiners regulations to practice in the State of California.
-Completion of the program does not guarantee licensure.
+Upon successful completion of the Licensed Vocational Nursing Program, the student receives a Certificate of Achievement and may apply to take the National Council Licensing Examination-Vocational Nurse (NCLEX-VN) Completion of the program does not guarantee licensure.

 A grade of C or better in all Vocational Nursing coursework is required to meet the California Board of Vocational Nurse and Psychiatric Technician Examiners regulations.

 Our LVN program offers a pathway to the PCC Registered Nursing program.
-If you are a PCC LVN graduate applying for placement in the LVN to RN Career Ladder program, you are guaranteed admission when you have met all admission requirements for the Career Ladder program.
-Upon completion of a 6 week LVN to RN bridge course, Career Ladder students will join the third semester of the RN program.
+If you are an LVN and have met all RN admission requirements, you may apply for placement in the LVN to RN Career Ladder program.
+If selected, you will complete a 6 week LVN to RN bridge course, then Career Ladder students join the third semester of the RN program.
 If you are interested, we advise speaking with a college counselor early in order to best determine sequencing of prerequisite courses.

 A Grade Point Average of 2.50 or higher is required in the Career Ladder prerequisite courses: